A Novel Framework for Online Supervised Learning with Feature Selection: Setup and Notation

+which is the procedure from Chapter 11.2.3 of \cite{pml1Book}.
+A diagram of the RAVEs framework is shown in Figure \ref{fig: diagram}.

-The running averages have the following advantages: a) they cover all necessary sample information for model estimation, b) the dimension of the running averages will not increase with sample size $n$, c) they can be used in the online learning setting because they can be updated one example at one time.
+Compared to the conventional model training methods, learning a statistical model by RAVEs has the following advantages.
+First, the RAVEs such as $\bS_{xx}= \frac{1}{n}\sum_{i=1}^{n} \bx_i\bx^T_i$ and $\bS_{xy} = \frac{1}{n}\sum_{i=1}^{n}y_i\bx_i$ can be computed on several machines, assigning a batch of observations to one machine.
+Therefore, the partial summary statistics for each batch can be computed in parallel, and then RAVEs can be reconstructed from these partial summary statistics.
+Moreover, the RAVEs contain all the necessary sample information for learning certain models.
+Additionally, the dimension of the running average statistics will not change with sample size $n$.
+The RAVEs can be used in the scenario of online learning to address the streaming data since they are updated one example at a time.